-Easy and delicious Toasted Coconut Marshmallows!.
-You don’t even need a candy thermometer to make these!
-Rolled in toasted coconut, these make great holiday gifts!
+Easy homemade marshmallows, coated in toasted coconut.
+You don't even need a candy thermometer to make these!
+Make great holiday gifts!

 These homemade toasted coconut marshmallows make a perfect holiday gift, as they are all at once pretty, handmade and tasty.
 They are also such a treat for anyone afraid to tackle making themselves at home.